JuliaML/MLDataUtils.jl/docs/introduction/design.rst

     method for :func:`getobs` that allows to query individual observations or batches of observations.

+    There is no contract that states :func:`getobs` must return some specific type.
+What it returns is up to the data container.
+The only requirement is that it is consistent.
+A single observation should always have the same type and structure, as should a batch of some specific size. see TODO for more information of what makes some type a data container.

-    A data container need not also be a data provider!
+    A data container need not also be a data iterator!
 There is no contract that iterating over a data container makes sense in terms of its observations.
 For example: iterating over a matrix will not iterate over its observations, but instead over each individual element of the matrix.

-    Any data container can be converted to a data provider by boxing it into a :class:`DataView`, such as :class:`BatchView` or :class:`ObsView`.
+    Any data container can be promoted to be a data iterator as well as a data container by boxing it into a :class:`DataView`, such as :class:`BatchView` or
+    :class:`ObsView`.
+See TOD for more information on data views.

 Tuples and Labeled Data
 ~~~~~~~~~~~~~~~~~~~~~~~~